TedHusted/awake/awake.md/awake.md

 Hyperion: That sounds like Anunnakian.
 I took a course for culture studies. … Something about weapons.

-Crius: Originally, this room was the armory.
+Crius: This room was the armory.
 We moved it to a larger area to include Terran weapons.
-One of the old fuel tanks.
+One of the empty fuel tanks from the Othala voyage.

-A pair of headlamps appeared near the door.
-The lamps swept the room.
-The light paints the game table and wall shelves in an eery glow.
+A pair of headlamps appear near the door.
+The lamps sweep the room.
+An eery glow paints the game table and wall shelves.
 The portal door slams shut.
 There is a flash from the hallway.
 Then silence.

 Rushing to the portal, Hyperion pulls back on the handle using his full weight.

 Hyperion: They sealed the door from outside.
-We’re trapped.
+We are trapped.

 Turning to the room, Crius speaks out loud.

 Crius: Stay still and conserve air.
-I’m sure help will be here soon.
+I am sure help will be here soon.

 ***